Complete Wedding Day Timeline in Ireland – 8 Best Tips

 1.30/2pm – Ceremony

-2.30pm – Greet your guests then make your way to the venue
+2.30pm – Greet your guests, then make your way to your drinks reception

 5pm – Call for dinner